Building Rogue From Source

 Installing Packages Required For Rogue

-The following packages are required to build the rogue library:
+The following packages are required to build the Rogue library:

 Boost >= 1.58